My time as a mortgage banker was a learning experience about the financial industry and a glimpse into how differently people spend their money.

 When refinancing, the most important factor outside of income was LTV.
 If there was a lot of equity the mortgage company would take a risk.
 What I typically saw was after paying off liens, judgements, and credit cards I would call them back in 6 months and ask if they would like for me to pull their credit report.
 In nearly every case their credit scores jumped 100 points.

-The Underwriting Process and Reasons Why Your Loan Can Be Denied
+Underwriting Process: Why Your Loan Can Be Denied

 Mortgage bankers will know upfront if they are going to be able to do a loan for you.
 If you do not meet the qualifying factors of income, having assets, a good credit score, low debt to income, and a loan to value that meets or exceeds guidelines then the application does not even get to the underwriters.